 Chace holds a Master in Acupuncture from the New England School of Acupuncture and is a Diplomate of Acupuncture certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
 He is also licensed in Massachusetts by the Board of Registration in Medicine.
 Currently, Chace has a clinic in Plainville, MA and is a Clinical Assistant in the Japanese Acupuncture Department at the New England School of Acupuncture (NESA) at Massachusetts College of Pharmacy and Health Sciences (MCPHS).

 I grew up in North Attleboro, MA and went to The University of Rhode Island where I earned my B.S. in Zoology.
-After graduating from URI, I spent several years working in the field of Ornithology for the Utah Division of Wildlife and the Massachusetts Audubon Society.
+After graduating from URI, I spent a year working for the Roger Williams Park Zoo as a Zookeeper.
+I then spent several years working in the field of Ornithology for the Utah Division of Wildlife and the Massachusetts Audubon Society.
 In 1998 I was offered a position at The Fessenden School in West Newton, MA.
 I spent the next 13 years at Fessenden teaching science in the Upper School as well as being head of the Department for the last 8 years of my tenure.

 As I moved through the curriculum at NESA, the techniques and theory of the Japanese style clearly resonated with me.
 I assisted with top Japanese Acupuncturists in the Boston area, I traveled to Japan to study under experts in the field of needling, moxibustion, and Shakuju Therapy.
 Over the three years of coursework, I not only earned my Master of Acupuncture, but I became a witness to the power of this 2000+ year old medicine.